NeuroTechX/ntx_slack_archive/neurotechedu.md

  >I just realized the time of the call, I'm teaching until around 5:30 but I can try to let class out early and join after

+11/14/2017 3:35 PM

+ **francescacoo** :

+ >Yeah I also will be at a work dinner :confused: but I will bring with me the laptop and told them I will run out for our call :smile: